Outputs

 [SailfishMethod] public void RegularMethod() { /* implementation */ }}Markdown Structure

-Section 1: Session Metadata
+Section 1: Session Header

 - Session ID: Unique identifier for the test session